Cipher55/FortuneFinderAPP/README.md

 # FortuneFinderApp
-created with Tyler Kagy in CSIPH @ WHS
+Created with Tyler Kagy in CSIPH @ WHS